RHInception/re-docs/setup.rst

 Setup Steps
 ```````````

+** Provision or utilize an existing server to install MongoDB or similar service like Amazon DynamoDB for the NoSQL service.
+For the rest of this article we will assume that you are running a local MongoDB service **

 * Provision or choose a server to utilize for the datastore
 * Install MongoDB on the server
 * Open port 27017